davrempe/holo-bone-viz/README.md

 Currently just the HoloLens template from Visual Studio.

 ## To Run
-* In Visual Studio: File > Open > Project/Solution, choose this project
+* In Visual Studio (run as administrator): File > Open > Project/Solution, choose this project
 * Set to Release configuration
 * Set to x86 solution platform
 * Choose HoloLens Emulator to deploy to